magillicus/google-trust-and-safety-case-study/README.md

 ## Scenario
 A large technology company has launched a generative AI feature.
 Early signals suggest possible misuse related to spam, harmful content generation, adversarial prompting, and attempts to bypass policy safeguards.

-As the analyst supporting Trust & Safety, the goal is to assess the evolving threat landscape and propose a proactive monitoring approach that helps the organization move from reactive enforcement to forward-looking risk mitigation.
+As the analyst supporting Trust and Safety, the goal is to assess the evolving threat landscape and propose a proactive monitoring approach that helps the organization move from reactive enforcement to forward-looking risk mitigation.

 ## Key Business Questions
 This project is designed to answer questions such as: